scylladb/scylladb/docs/operating-scylla/procedures/config-change/switch-snitch.rst

 This procedure describes the steps that need to be done when switching from one type of snitch to another.
 Such a scenario can be when increasing the cluster and adding more data-centers in different locations.
-Snitches are responsible for specifying how Scylla distributes the replicas.
+Snitches are responsible for specifying how ScyllaDB distributes the replicas.
 The procedure is dependent on any changes in the cluster topology.

 **Note** - Switching a snitch requires a full cluster shutdown, so It is highly recommended to choose the :doc:`right snitch </operating-scylla/system-configuration/snitch>` for your needs at the cluster setup phase.